Optimize long tasks

 }

-You'll note that the code is largely familiar, but instead of using yieldToMain(), you call and await scheduler.yield() instead.
+You'll note that the code above is largely familiar, but instead of using yieldToMain(), you call and await scheduler.yield() instead.

 The benefit of scheduler.yield() is continuation, which means that if you yield in the middle of a set of tasks, the other scheduled tasks will continue in the same order after the yield point.
 This avoids code from third-party scripts from usurping the order of your code's execution.